Kunal061/react-app-deploy_v1/README.md

-# React Vite Todo App
+# Color Palette Generator (Vite + React)

-Small Vite + React task manager (Todo) for deployment practice.
-Tasks are stored in localStorage so they persist in your browser.
+Tiny color palette generator for deployment practice.
+Click a swatch to copy its hex code.
+Lock a color to keep it while regenerating the rest.

 Quick start